andvsilva/dataset/notebooks/README.md

 # Next thing to do  2021-07-21 17h18
 - Check for outliers.
 - Using boxplot to look for outlier for each column.

+# Working on - Exploring it and understanding what feature
+# each column represents.

+- dictionary features - notebook - cleaning already.

 # To prepare the dataset feather file format to feature selection
 ```